 More than 50% of marriages end in divorce.
 There may be a stigma attached to the end of your marriage, but we see it as an opportunity to reclaim your life and move forward.
 When you are ready to leave your marriage, several details may need to be ironed out before you finalize your divorce.

-Ensure you have our reputable Troy, Ohio, divorce attorneys at Dungan & LeFevre by your side to protect your interests.
+Ensure you have our reputable Troy, Ohio, family law attorneys at Dungan & LeFevre by your side to protect your interests.

 Call us at 937-339-0511 or fill out our online contact form to schedule your initial consultation today.